 I'm not a fan of all the pomp and circumstance that you find in most attorney bios.
 If you want to read about the stuff that attorneys like to brag about, you can find that below where I have listed “Just the Facts.”

 Personally, I think you can learn a lot more about a person by delving deeper into how they view their role as advisors and what their approach is to litigation.
-You may have heard about lawyers who think they are the smartest people in a room who like you tell you about all of the wonderful things they have done to help the poor, the starving and the needy.
+You may have heard about lawyers who think they are the smartest people in a room who like to tell you about all of the wonderful things they have done to help the poor, the starving and the needy.
 I'm not one of those attorneys.
-I try to demystify the law and make it easy to grasp the process and pitfalls from the beginning to the end of your divorce, custody, modification, adoption or other family law or criminal defense case.
+I try to demystify the law and make it easy to grasp the process and pitfalls from the beginning to the end of your divorce, custody, modification, adoption or other family law case.

 My goal is not to make you look or feel dumb or less worthy than me merely because you are not trained in the law.
 I know that most of my clients are smarter, faster, more intelligent and better looking than me so I don't try to outwit them.
 I simply work hard to make the law understandable to lay persons.
 I find that once clients understand what we do and how we do it, they are empowered to take control of their own cases and not only become better, more informed clients, but often become better parents and partners in the process.